-The point should face out towards the wearer’s fingertips as opposed to inward toward the wearer’s wrist.
+The point should face out towards the wearer’s fingertips instead of facing inward toward the wrist mimicking fingernails.
 By pointing outwards, the pear shape makes fingers appear slimmer.

-Properly proportioned pear shape diamonds are gorgeous and considered to be as beautiful as center stones in engagement rings.
-In general, elongated diamonds such as a pear-shape tend to look larger than a round diamond.
+Properly proportioned pear shape diamonds are gorgeous and considered desirable as center stones for engagement rings.
+In general, elongated diamonds such as a pear shape tend to look larger than a round diamond.